 lambda vector of (non-negative) means.

 n number of random values to return.

+ncores Number of cores for the simulation

 rxnorm simulates using the threefry sitmo generator; rxnormV uses the vander-

-Therefore, a simple call to the random number generated followed by a second call to random number generated may have identical seeds.
-As the number of random number generator calls are increased the probability that the birthday problem will increase.
+corput generator

-The key to avoid this problem is to either run all simulations in the RxODE environment once (therefore one seed or series of seeds for the whole simulation), pre-generate all random variables used for the simulation, or seed the RxODE engine with rxSetSeed()
+The key to avoid this problem is to either run all simulations in the rxode2 environment once (therefore one seed or series of seeds for the whole simulation), pre-generate all random variables used for the simulation, or seed the rxode2 engine with rxSetSeed()